OUR WINES

 Ideal drinking time is generally at 5-10 years of age, when the wine is still youthful but has gained complexity and softness from time in bottle.
 Most of our customers tell me they find the wines to be still quite youthful at this age but I prefer to be conservative with recommended cellaring times, allowing for people’s different cellaring conditions.
 And it’s far better to drink them a little too young than too old as there’s no going back!

 You can also drink your Eclipse much earlier than this of course.
 There’s plenty of enjoyment to be had from drinking at 1-5 years when the wine is robust and full of vigour.
 At this age I recommend giving the wine some air and a little time to breathe to soften the tannins before consuming.
 Decanting an hour or more ahead will do this.
 The younger the wine the tighter the tannins and the more time required.
-When we drink the current release we usually find it tastes even better the next day.
+When we drink the current release, we usually find it tastes even better the next day.

 Varietal Composition